What To Do With Old Pillows – Preventing Neck Pain & Eco-Guilt

 3. Recycle Pillows When You Can

-This is because most local recycling centers aren’t equipped to handle old pillows.
+Most local recycling centers aren’t equipped to handle old pillows.

 Why?